moussadiop2005/WeatherJS/README.md

-#Weather JS app
+# Weather JS app

-this is an app the show the weather when given a location
+This is an app the show the weather when given a location It uses the OpenWeatherMap API, JavaScript class and Async Await